An Analysis of 37 Years of Airplane Crash Data

-We analyzed 37 years of aviation crash and incident data from the U.S. National Transportation Safety Board to find answers to these and other questions.
+The Chicago personal injury attorneys at Clifford Law Offices analyzed 37 years of aviation crash and incident data from the U.S. National Transportation Safety Board to find answers to these and other questions.

 It depends on the type of aircraft that you are flying in.
 When looking at overall fatal crash rate, the numbers show that flight one of the safest forms of travel.
 The National Safety Council puts the odds of dying as a passenger of an airplane as 1 in 188,106 – the second safest form of travel behind railway travel ( 1 in 243,765).
 Still, each crash is much more likely to be fatal than crashes in other forms of transportation.
 From 1982 – 2018, 20 percent of all aviation crashes and incidents involved at least one fatality.
 For comparison’s sake, less than one percent of U.S. car accidents are fatal.

 However, crashes are most likely to occur in single engine planes – and typically in general aviation rather than on commercial airlines.
 In fact, 79 percent of all aircraft accidents and 72 percent of fatal crashes involved single engine planes.

 After a 37 year high of 2,533 fatal aircraft crash injuries in 1996, the total deaths has bounced up and down seemingly at random.
 While it stands to reason that less crashes means less injuries and deaths, the nature of aviation accidents means that only a few major crashes can completely change the data from year to year.